-Explore Chamberlain’s early life and involvement with the Abstract Expressionist movement in New York in the 1960s.
-Lawrence Weiner speaks about his relationship with the late artist and the community that formed at Cedar Tavern, which connected Chamberlain to artists Willem de Kooning, Franz Kline, and Jackson Pollock, among others, who informed his work.
+Explore John Chamberlain's early life and involvement with the Abstract Expressionist movement in New York in the 1960s.
+Lawrence Weiner speaks about his relationship with the late artist and the community that formed at Cedar Tavern, which connected Chamberlain to artists Willem de Kooning, Franz Kline, and Jackson Pollock, among others.

 For more information, visit John Chamberlain: Choices.

 Susan Davidson, Senior Curator, Collections and Exhibitions: [John] Chamberlain was born in 1927, in Rochester, Indiana.
 His family had founded the town, and had supported themselves as saloon keepers.
 Chamberlain’s parents divorced early, and he moved to Chicago where he was raised by his mother and grandmother.

 So he spent two years in the Pacific Theater and Mediterranean Theater.
 When he came back to the United States, he enrolled in the Art Institute of Chicago on the GI Bill, which was very typical for men of his generation who had an interest in art.

 He spent one year at Black Mountain College, and it was there that Chamberlain met the poets Robert Creeley and Charles Olson, who really instilled a confidence of words in him.
 They also gave him the opportunity to read in a way that he never really had previously.